Notenoughmail/notenoughmail.github.io/worldjs/1.21.1/features.md

 Placed features can be created using the JS event or via the [`.withPlacement(...)`{:.language-kube-21}](#no-op-with-placement){:.preserve-color} method of a configured feature builder

-- `.configuredFeature(feature: Holder$Reference<ConfiguredFeature<?, ?>>)`{: .language-kube-21 #placed-feature-configured-feature }: Sets the configured feature the placed feature will place.
-Will be ignored if the placed feature was derived from a configured feature builder
+- `.configuredFeature(feature: Holder$Reference<ConfiguredFeature<?, ?>>)`{: .language-kube-21 #placed-feature-configured-feature }: Sets the configured feature the placed feature will place
+    - **Note**: Will be ignored if the placed feature was derived from a configured feature builder
 - `.modifier(modifier: PlacementModifier)`{: .language-kube-21 #placed-feature-modifier }: Add the provided placement modifier
 - `.jsonModifier(json: JsonElement)`{: .language-kube-21 #placed-feature-json-placement }: Add the provided json-defined placement modifier
 - `.modifiers(modifiers: Consumer<PlacedFeatureBuilder$Modifiers>)`{: .language-kube-21 #placed-feature-modifiers-func }: Add pre-defined placement modifiers via [namespaced methods](#placed-feature-modifiers)